shebuildsrobots/lantern_earrings/README.md

 This is a 3D print file designed by me for personal use only.

 It accomodates a CR 1225 lithium battery holder with a little extra room for wiring and a switch.

+See the video of these earrings in action [here](https://www.youtube.com/shorts/f9UBPTgemq4).